maksle/twic2scid.py/README.md

 Usage: twic2scid.py [Options] [database [spellingfile]]

 Options:
   -h, --help            show this help message and exit

   -a, --all             gets all pgn archives on the page.
-Overrides -n if specified.
+Overrides -n if
+                        specified.

+  -n LATESTN, --latestn=LATESTN
-  -n LATESTN  gets LATESTN archives.
+                        gets LATESTN archives.
 LATESTN must be an integer.
-If LATESTN is
-              greater than the number of pgn archives found on the twic page, this is equivalent to --all.
+If LATESTN is greater than the number of pgn archives found on the twic page, this is equivalent to --all.
                         If LATESTN is zero, this option is ignored.

+  -l LIST, --list=LIST  comma delimited list of twic ids to fetch.
+Takes
+                        precedence over -a and -n

   -d DATABASE, --database=DATABASE
                         specify the scid database to merge into.
 Default value is 'twic'.
 Note that this omits the extension .si4 of the database.

   -s SPELLING, --spelling=SPELLING
                         specifies the spelling file for meta corrections.
                         Default value is 'spelling.ssp'.

 Example usage:

     twic2scid.py -n 3 -d ~/scidbases/twic -s ~/scidbases/spelling.ssp
 merges latest 3 pgns into specified scid database and spelling file.

+    twic2scid.py -l 1099,1100
+merges pgn #s 1099 and 1100 into default database with default spelling file

     twic2scid.py -a
 merges all pgns available into the default database with the default spelling file.